Install and maintain electrical services within a domestic setting.

 Customer Service

-Describes how to meet the needs of given colleagues and customers.
-Explains why it is important to deliver a professional service to customers, with courtesy and respect, and how to value equality and diversity.
-(K5) (S6) (B4) Describes how they would encourage colleagues and customers to consider the use of net zero/green technologies for a given scenario.
-(B4)
+Describes how they meet the needs of given colleagues and customers.
+Explains why it is important to deliver a professional service to customers, with courtesy and respect how they value equality and diversity, and how they encourage colleagues and customers to consider the use of net zero/green technologies for a given scenario.
+(K5, S6, B4)

 Safety